targinteanu/ClosedLoopDBS/README.md

 # Versions
  - Version 0 (v0): the first version run successfully in the OR/EMU, built using MATLAB GUIDE; does not use parallel processing, and only supports Blackrock hardware.
 Due to delays caused by having all processes run on a single loop, timing accuracy and frequency of stimulus actually delivered are limited.
  - Version 1 (v1): updated MATLAB GUIDE-based interfaces that use parallel processing using Blackrock hardware.
  - Version 2 (planned) will be rebuilt in the mlapp format and will support phase-dependent stimulation using Blackrock or AlphaOmega hardware.

+# Internal/Testing Scripts
+ The following scripts are for internal testing purposes and should not be run generally:
+ - scripts beginning with test_